MixMasterT/youth_work_hub/README.md

 - Secure Signup and Login for two different types of users: Employers and workers
 - Index and Show views of all worker profiles are available to any visitor to the site
 - Profile pictures can be uploaded and appear in the login dialogue once logged in.
 Profile pictures also appear on the worker's profile
+- All forms appear in 'modal' overlays that demand user focus
+- pop-up menus for login/signup/logout are implemented in pure CSS

+### Employer Features
 - Employers can post jobs.
 Newly posted jobs start with a status of 'pending'
-- All forms appear in 'modal' overlays that demand user focus
+- Google Maps API reverse-geolocation is used to suggest addresses and drop pins in the correct location on the form where Employers can post jobs

+### Worker Features
+- Workers have a drop-down 'my-jobs' link in the navigation to view jobs they have accepted
 - Workers can view jobs, and an accept button allows them to 'take' the job
-- pop-up menus for login/signup/logout are implemented in pure CSS
-- Workers have a drop-down 'my-jobs' link in the navigation to view jobs they have accepted
 - Google Maps API is used for geolocation to place posted Jobs on the map and enable searching for jobs by location
-- Google Maps API reverse-geolocation is used to suggest addresses and drop pins in the correct location on the form where Employers can post jobs

 ## Project Design